Metricwise

 MetricWise is now open to first customers.

-If your team wants a BI tool with governed metrics, visual exploration, dashboards, AI analytics, and source control for your metrics layer, get in touch.
+If your team wants a BI tool with a trusted metrics layer, self-serve exploration, dashboards, AI analytics, and source control for semantic models, get in touch.